hl-yang/hl-yang.github.io/index.md

 ## Research Interests
 Wireless Networks and Systems, Artificial Intelligence, and Internet of Things.

-**Openings: 2023 Fall, multiple postgraduate positions are available.** Students with similar research interests are welcome to contact him.
+**Openings: Multiple postgraduate positions are available.** Students with similar research interests are welcome to contact him.

 ---
 ## Academic Services